nwdigitalradio/Winlink4Linux/PITCHME.md

 #HSLIDE

 ##### In Conclusion
-* Linux RMS Gateway running on a Raspberry Pi make a great low power, reliable Winlink Gateway
+* Linux RMS Gateway running on a Raspberry Pi makes a great low power, reliable Winlink Gateway
 * Paclink-unix can be used with any e-mail client to compose Winlink messges
 * Raspberry Pi with a UDRC running Direwolf makes a versatile Sound Modem